 My study gap period is not too much.
 It’s almost a year.
 I have been a tutor during this period.
 Therefore, I was teaching to the children who cannot get a quality education.
 At the same time, I took workshops to enhance my communication skills and exposure to life itself.
 I was researching for studies in Europe.

 If you don’t understand, ask Interviewer can you please repeat the question.

-You can avoid nervousness and anxiety by only practise.
+You can avoid nervousness and anxiety by only practice.

 Services by Consult Studies Abroad

 Consult Studies Abroad provides special attention to student course selection procedure by highlighting their past academic records to avoid error-free application.
 Consult Studies Abroad assists students in choosing the right course as it can change their whole life!
 With this intention, Consult Studies Abroad always suggests the best courses to all Their students to study abroad.